Informed Consent and Clients’ Rights Forms

 - if you are in danger of hurting yourself or others, proper authorities will be notified;

-- specific court order requiring your worker to reveal information about your case during judicial proceedings;
+- a specific court order requiring your worker to reveal information about your case during judicial proceedings;

 - If your case is a DCFS child welfare case, periodic progress reports will be given to the court without your expressed consent.